shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/ios-14-0-faq.md

 ## What happens if App's do not update to v7.6 of SDK release?

-If the user is on iOS14 and the app has not updated to v7.6.2+ of the SDK, AdRequest will be sent with limit_ad_tracking:true(This is because Xandr SDK will still be using deprecated iOS13 [API](https://developer.apple.com/documentation/adsupport/asidentifiermanager/1614148-advertisingtrackingenabled?language=objc) in this case).
+If the user is in iOS14 and the app has not updated to v7.6.2+ of the SDK, AdRequest will be sent with limit_ad_tracking:true (This is because Xandr SDK will still be using deprecated iOS13 [API](https://developer.apple.com/documentation/adsupport/asidentifiermanager/1614148-advertisingtrackingenabled?language=objc) in this case).

 ## What is Xandr Mobile SDK doing to support SKAdNetwork?